smartworkz-kyriacos/mlops-sagemaker-ci-cd/Git-GitHub.md

 # 6. Commit Changes With a Single Line Message or Through an Editor

-You can add a single line message while making a commit in your repository by using the `commit` parameter, and `-m` flag.
+You can add a single-line message while making a commit in your repository by using the `commit` parameter, and `-m` flag.
 This message should immediately follow the flag and be wrapped in quotation marks.

 ```
 git commit -m "Your short summary about the commit"